Head of Department: Ms A Kublik

 In Year 12 the overall starting point theme is ‘People and Places’ – this is then developed in personal directions and from January of Year 12 students have the opportunity to select their own theme, to follow their own interests to produce in-depth and personal outcomes.

 Students are given regular individual tutorials and assessment is continual.
-Examination papers are given out in February of Year 13 and students have approximately a 12-week preparation period to gather research and development on the set theme.
-At the end of the preparation period, students sit the 15-hour, three-day examination during which they produce an unaided outcome.
+ESA question papers are given out in February of Year 13 and students have approximately a 12-week preparation period to gather research and development on the set theme.
+At the end of the preparation period, students sit the 15-hour, three-day practical timed task under full exam conditions during which they produce an unaided outcome.

 The Department has a successful track record of students proceeding to study Art.
 Students embark on Art and Design Foundation Courses locally and others go directly onto Art and Design degree courses.
 Recently, students have embarked on courses in Fine Art, Architecture and Art Gallery Curating.
 We advise students on suitable Art and Design careers most appropriate for them and suggest suitable institutions at which to study.